proycon/procmapgen/README.md

+# Pipe Map Generator

-A small toy project; procedural generation of an interconnected network of pipes/roads/subways/hallways or whatever you see in it.
+A small toy project written in Rust: procedural generation of an interconnected network of pipes/roads/subways/hallways or whatever you see in it.

 Properties:
 * No isolated subgraphs.